Beuth-Erdelt/DBMS-Benchmarker/README.md

 Queries can be parametrized and randomized.
 Results and evaluations are available via a Python interface.
 Optionally some reports are generated.
+An interactive dashboard assists in multi-dimensional analysis of the results.

 ## Key Features